jzombie/rich-cms/md-content/index.md

 Long version: An experimental "company" (or so it was originally conceived to be as one), always experimenting with new ideas, helping me to learn and grow (whatever that means).
 At the peak of the experience, I guess I may have fooled a few people into thinking that this was an actual company, but I've since then taken a number of its projects offline, as I was far too attached in them, and the only thing they were gaining were sentimental value.

-Enter the world of "jzombie," another alias of mine.
-Jzombie helps me to realize to take myself way less seriously, plus, the name is a hell of a lot shorter.
+Enter the world of "jzombie," another alias of mine.  `jzombie` helps me to realize to take myself way less seriously, plus, the name is a hell of a lot shorter.

 ## Who am I?